brad-dallin/laptopchemistry/docs/_methods/2025-04-07-molecule-2d-profiling-rdkit.md

 catagories: methods
 ---

 In this Methods post, I wanted to document a few tricks for processing/profiling chemical data with RDKit.
 Chemical datasets often come from a variety of sources and formats.
 It is often best, if not standard, practice to process and standardize the structures before moving on to more intense modeling tasks.
-Prior to running, I have created a conda environment with RDKit installed (see [here](https://www.rdkit.org/docs/Install.html)) and retrieved small molecule data from ChEMBL [here](https://brad-dallin.github.io/laptopchemistry/methods/2025-03-29-query-chembl-approved-small-molecule-drugs.html)
+Prior to running, I have created a conda environment with RDKit installed (see [here](https://www.rdkit.org/docs/Install.html)) and retrieved small molecule data from ChEMBL [here](https://brad-dallin.github.io/laptopchemistry/methods/2025-03-29-query-chembl-approved-small-molecule-drugs.html).
+The jupyter notebook for this methods post can be found [here](https://github.com/brad-dallin/laptopchemistry/blob/main/notebooks/rdkit_molecule_2d_profiling.ipynb)

 ### **1. Import modules**
 To process the molecules, I used RDKit and Pandas.
 Pandas by default will truncate the number of displayed rows.
 I set the Pandas display option to max columns.
 Much of RDKit is done at the C++ level, including logging.
 To suppress excessive output, I have I disabled logging.
 Comment this line for debugging.
 Versions are also printed.